-4.7.
+4.6.
 I2C

 There are 3 user configurable I2C channels available for mapping to GPIO, for use by the user for the target application.
-All 3 I2C channels are Master only, and cannot be configured to be slaves at this time
+All 3 I2C channels are Master only, and cannot be configured to be slaves at this time.

-Please refer to the table on the previous page for details on which GPIO can be configured for I2C.
+Please refer to the previous table for details on which GPIO can be configured for I2C.